TheFrenchGhosty/TheFrenchGhosty/README.md

 I also currently manage the [Invidious](https://github.com/iv-org/invidious) project (but I am not a developer).

-I am also a non-professional SysAdmin, Bug Tester, French Translator, data archivist (what Reddit call a "datahoarder").
+I am also a non-professional SysAdmin, Bug Tester, French Translator, data archivist.

 ---